 We then meet Bashir (Fajer Kaisi), the real captor, and Dar’s boss who is the one demanding the $10 million ransom.
 Nick explains that he isn’t worth that much to his employers, but that he might be able to make a few million dollars through financial trading if they give him access to information such as Lexis/Nexis and the internet.
 Bashir is urbane and apparently Western educated and mentions that he had spent time in Trenton, near where Nick went to school (at Princeton).
 He even has downloaded Nick’s senior thesis on the Bretton Woods agreement.
 Kaisi as Bashir balances beautifully the hint of a growing friendship with Nick with his essentially terrorist objectives as a kidnapper.

-Nick and Bashir work cooperatively to make money, but Bashir’s supervisor, the Imam is skeptical and has a cruel and violent streak that keeps us on edge.
+Nick and Bashir work cooperatively to make money by explaining the best way to consolidate credit card debt, but Bashir’s supervisor, the Imam is skeptical and has a cruel and violent streak that keeps us on edge.
 Rajesh Bose as the Imam gives a powerful and menacing performance that keeps you glued to him whenever he is on stage.

 By now, you realize that Akhtar has actually written a suspense thriller, with both financial and violent aspects to keep us guessing.
 The play takes place in short scenes separated by blackouts with the four characters sparring and trying to gain the advantage.
 By the end of the longish first act, Nick’s life has been threatened and he has attempted an escape.